10 breeds of adorable dog that were first bred in Scotland - including the Skye Terrier

-Scottish Dogs: Here are 10 breeds of adorable dog that were first bred in Scotland - including the loving Golden Retriever 🐶
+Dogs Made In Scotland: These are 10 breeds of adorable dog that originated in Scotland - from Golden Retriever to Scottie 🐕

 These dogs all have a proud Scottish heritage, having first been bred in the country.